ageller/DoTS_videos_website/README.md

-# DoTS_videos_website
+# DotS videos website
-A website to link to videos from our DoTS book
+A website to link to videos from our Daughters of the Stars (DotS) book